Larry Bird: Legacy

+In 2011, Bird was honored with a lifetime achievement award at The Sports Museum's 10th annual The Tradition event (celebrating New England athletes) held at TD Garden.

+There is a street named in Bird's honor on the campus of Indiana State University.
+In 2013, the university unveiled a bronze statue of Bird (wearing his Sycamores jersey, in mid-jump-shot pose) in front of the Hulman Center.
+In addition, Bird's former teammate Bob Heaton, then serving in the Indiana House of Representatives, read a proclamation from Indiana Gov. Mike Pence proclaiming Nov.
+9th as Larry Bird Day in the state of Indiana.

 At the 2019 NBA Awards, Bird received the NBA Lifetime Achievement Award (shared with Magic Johnson).
-Since 2022, the NBA will award the MVPs for the Conference Finals; the Eastern Conference Finals MVP trophy is named in Bird's honor, while the Western Conference trophy is named after Johnson.
+Since 2022, the NBA will award the MVPs for the conference finals; the Eastern Conference Finals MVP trophy is named in Bird's honor, while the Western Conference trophy is named after Johnson.

+In October 2021, as part of the NBA's 75th Anniversary, Bird was honored as one of the 75 greatest players of all time, by being named to the NBA's 75th Anniversary All-Time Team.
+To commemorate the NBA's 75th Anniversary, The Athletic ranked their top 75 players of all time, and named Bird as the seventh greatest player in NBA history.

+In May 2024, the Larry Bird Museum was opened in Terre Haute, Indiana.
+The museum contains memorabilia from Bird's high school, college and NBA career along with interactive exhibits and interviews with coaches, teammates and rivals.

 Coaching and executive careers

 The Celtics employed Bird as a special assistant in the team's front office from 1992 until 1997.

-In 1997, Bird accepted the position of coach of the Indiana Pacers and said he would be on the job for no more than three years.
-Despite having no previous coaching experience, Bird led the Pacers to a 58–24 record—the franchise's best as an NBA team at the time—in the 1997–98 season, and pushed the Chicago Bulls to seven games in the Eastern Conference Finals.
-He was named the NBA Coach of the Year for his efforts.
-Bird then led the Pacers to consecutive Central Division titles in 1999 and 2000 and a berth in the 2000 NBA Finals.
-Bird resigned his head coaching position shortly after the end of the 2000 season, following through on his initial promise to coach for only three years.
+In 1997, Bird accepted the position of head coach of the Indiana Pacers.
+Bird said that he would be on the job for no more than three years.
+Despite having no previous coaching experience, Bird led the Pacers to a 58–24 record—the franchise's best as an NBA team at the time—in the 1997–98 season, and pushed the eventual champions Chicago Bulls (led by superstar Michael Jordan and head coach Phil Jackson) to seven games in the Eastern Conference Finals.
+The 1997–98 team is considered one of the best in Pacers' franchise history, and Bird was named the NBA Coach of the Year for his efforts.
+Bird then led the Pacers to consecutive Central Division titles in 1999 and 2000, and a berth in the 2000 NBA Finals where they lost to the Los Angeles Lakers (coached by Phil Jackson) in six games.
+Bird resigned his head coaching position shortly after the end of the 1999–2000 season, following through on his initial promise to coach for only three years.
+He was succeeded in that capacity by Isiah Thomas.